Written by Clay Reisler, Digital Learning Specialist at Pulaski High School

 1) Connecting Names with Events

 Create a list of events on a spreadsheet that needs to have content created for it.
 Connect dates with that content and at a meeting ask students where their interests are focused.
 When students display their interests, type their name directly with the event.
-We have found that once the name gets connected with the events and dates, students become more accountable.
-This is displayed every meeting to ensure that students understand their connection with events in their school.
+We learned that once the name gets connected with the events and dates, students become more accountable.
+It’s displayed every meeting to ensure that students understand their connection with events in their school.

 While adding names and events to a spreadsheet has been great, not everyone looks at this spreadsheet.
 Having a single whiteboard dedicated to social media ideas, tools, and responsibilities in a visible place in our meeting room creates a stage that allows no one to hide.
 Attaching names and ideas and viewing them every week has added to consistently creating.